-In April of 2005, Mrs. Hornsby sought out experienced mesothelioma attorneys at Waters Kraus & Paul.
-Together, they brought suit against Kaiser Gypsum, Inc. – the company that manufactured the asbestos-containing joint compound Bill worked with – and other responsible defendants.
-They claimed the companies were negligent and liable for placing dangerous products into the stream of commerce, or on the market, without warning individuals of the dangers associated with their product.
+In April 2005 Geneva, teamed with attorneys from Waters Kraus Paul & Siegel, brought suit against Kaiser Gypsum Company, Inc., and other responsible defendants claiming that the companies were negligent and liable for placing dangerous products into the stream of commerce and failing to warn of the dangers associated with their product.
 The case was successfully settled after trial started.